What’s so famous about Gobi?

 6 | * | * | Sukhain huuvur |

-2. The largest dinosaur fossil reservoir in the world
+2. World’s largest dinosaur fossil reservoir

 Roy Chapman Andrews who is known as Indiana Jones, found the first dinosaur egg in the Mongolian Desert in 1923.
 The first discovery that dinosaurs laid eggs came from a complete nest found in the Flaming Cliffs

-Since then, many more have been found, making it the largest dinosaur fossils reservoir in the world.
+Since then many more have been found, making it the largest dinosaur fossils reservoir in the world.
 The Gobi Desert is a great place to find dinosaur fossils because the conditions are ideal for fossilization.

 The Gobi Desert is very dry and has little vegetation.
-This means that there is not much erosion, which can destroy fossils.
+This means that there is not much erosion which can destroy fossils.
 The Gobi Desert is also very windy.
 This can help to preserve fossils by blowing away sand and dirt that would otherwise cover them.

 - Tyrannosaurus Rex